 TGaz D1.0 has the following:

-11.22.6.1 Overview Change the following paragraphs of Clause 11.22.6.1 as shown below: The FTM procedure allows a STA to determine its distance range, relative range and its direction to or from another STA.
+11.22.6.1 Overview Change the following paragraphs of Clause 11.22.6.1 as shown below: The FTM procedure allows a STA to determine its (#1699) range, relative range and its direction to or from another STA.
 In order for a STA to obtain its location, the STA may perform this procedure with multiple STAs whose locations are known.

 Resolution: Revise.
 Show the changes to the baseline text correctly.

-11.22.6.1 Overview Change the following paragraphs of Clause 11.22.6.1 as shown below: The FTM procedure allows a STA to determine its distance range, relative range and its direction to or from another STA.
+11.22.6.1 Overview Change the following paragraphs of Clause 11.22.6.1 as shown below: The FTM procedure allows a STA to determine its range, relative range and its direction to or from another STA.
 In order for a STA to obtain its location, the STA may perform this procedure with multiple STAs whose locations are known.